-Death By Caffeine Pills
+Death By caffeine pills

-1. The death of a 19 year old Connecticut resident, James Stone, has been blamed on “caffeine toxicity”.
+1. The death of a 19-year-old Connecticut resident, James Stone, has been blamed on “caffeine toxicity”.
 The culprit was a dose of two dozen No-Doz tablets.

 “I don’t want any other parent to go through what my wife and I have been through,” James Stone Sr. said.
 “It does not say on the bottle that it will kill you.
 It says right on the box that it’s like a cup of coffee.”

-A quick tote up of the dose equates to about 4800 mg of caffeine (presumably these were the maximum strength No-Doz).
-As you can see on the box: “Safe as coffee”.
+A quick tally of the dose equates to about 4800 mg of caffeine (presumably, these were the maximum strength No-Doz).

 Don’t mess around with caffeine pills – especially if you have high blood pressure issues or heart problems.

-2. 26 year old, Gemma Ann Jones from the UK, was found dead after she consumed 50-100 caffeine laden pills called EPH25.
+2. 26-year-old Gemma Ann Jones from the UK was found dead after she consumed 50-100 caffeine-laden pills called EPH25.
 It appears that this caffeine death was a suicide.

 Her family also reported that she was also drinking alcohol all evening long prior to her death.
-Src.

-Death by Caffeine Powder
+Death by caffeine powder